dom-rivera/dom-rivera/README.md

-# Hi there, I'm Dom Rivera 👋
+# Hi there, I'm Dom 👋

 ## 🚀 About Me
 I'm a passionate HR Specialist from the Philippines.
 I love R programming, learning new technologies, and contributing to open-source projects.